jobovy/apogee/README.rst

    import apogee.tools.read as apread allStar= apread.allStar(rmcommissioning=True,main=False,ak=True, akvers='targ',adddist=False)

-will read the allStar file corresponding to the $APOGEE_REDUX version, remove stars only observed on commissioning plates (*rmcommissioning=True*), only keep stars with a valid extinction estimate (*ak=True*), and use the original extinction estimate used to
+will read the allStar file corresponding to the $RESULTS_VERS version, remove stars only observed on commissioning plates (*rmcommissioning=True*), only keep stars with a valid extinction estimate (*ak=True*), and use the original extinction estimate used to